mpawliuk/Metric-graphs/What graph completer does.md

 ### 4.1.
 Print step 4.

-# What happends most of the time
+# What happens most of the time

 The 3-constrained case (i.e. non-bipartite, non-antipodal) is the most common.
 Here only steps 3 and 4 are run.